patrickspencer/mathdeck/README.rst

 License
 -------

-Mathdeck is licensed under the BSD 3-Clause license.
+Mathdeck is licensed under the Apache 2.0 license.
 See `LICENSE <https://github.com/patrickspencer/mathdeck/blob/master/LICENSE>`_ file for more details.